Z-Wave-Me/zwave-smarthome/README.md

 ## v1.4.0
 #### New features
 - Elements: Show count of elements in the filter.
 - Online and local apps: Show count of Apps in the filter.
 Sorting by title, most rated, newest....
+Show only categories that have min 1 app.
 - Online apps: Display count of ratings and average value.
 Hide already installed apps.
 Display patches in the update window and in the app detail.
 - Local appps: Added "Update to latest" button.
 - Add appp: Integration of the dependencies between the modules.